Sound description: Raw, stripped down, blues-based hard rock.

 Seventrain was founded by players from 24-7 Spyz, Cage, Tall, and Tourniquet, including Eric Horton (former Cage guitarist) and drummer Joel Maitoza (24-7 Spyz, Shockhead), along with singer Jon Campos (Tourniquet, Dive Bomber), guitarist Jef Poremba (Tall, Coffi Baker, 6ONE9), and bassist Steve Andino (Tourniquet), who replaced Greg Rupp.
 They play raw, stripped down, blues-based hard rock.

-“I’d describe us as a hard-rock band that encompasses rock, blues, and metal influences,” says Campos, who earned his master’s in education from Point Loma Nazarene University.
+Interviewed at the time, “I’d describe us as a hard-rock band that encompasses rock, blues, and metal influences,” said Campos, who earned his master’s in education from Point Loma Nazarene University.

-“Yeah, Led Zeppelin on steroids,” concurs Horton, who reportedly once tackled George Lynch onstage (though he declines to elaborate).
+“Yeah, Led Zeppelin on steroids,” concurred Horton, who reportedly once tackled George Lynch onstage (though he declines to elaborate).

 Maitoza is perhaps the most well-established on a national level.
 “I jammed with Paul Gilbert before he started Racer X and with Geezer Butler [Black Sabbath] during a solo project,” he says.
 “My previous band, 24-7 Spyz, was featured in the ‘Car Wash’ episode of Beavis and Butthead.
 And they actually liked us!”